fomodotbiz/token-lists/README.md

 *   🔄 **Swap:** Trade the token against other listed assets.
 *   💧 **Manage Liquidity:** Add or remove liquidity for the token pairs.

+## Questions or Issues?

+If you encounter any problems while submitting a token or have questions regarding this token list, please reach out to us on Telegram: **@fomodotbiz**

+---

 Thank you for contributing to the fomo.biz ecosystem on Taraxa!